Different probiotic supplements can be specifically formulated for very different needs

 The below strains of bacteria have been shown to be beneficial in these particular instances:

 1. Check the Expiry Date.
-Probiotics are living organisms and probiotic supplements’ strength can be reduced after sitting on a shelf for a long time.
+Probiotics are living organisms and some probiotic supplements’ strength can be reduced after sitting on a shelf for a long time.
 Look for a probiotic supplement that has a longer shelf life / is fresher.

 2. Check that the probiotic comes with some kind of prebiotic, such as inulin.
 A prebiotic provides “food” for the bacteria in the probiotic supplement.
 This helps to maximise the amount of beneficial bacteria that survive the journey to the intestine.